de-mawo/nyasacare/README.md

 ### How to run the app

+### Start the Database if running locally or on custom servers

+- `sudo service postgresql status` for checking the status of your database.
+- `sudo service postgresql start` to start running your database.
+- `sudo service postgresql stop` to stop running your database.

 #### Create Tables in your database

 ###### your might need to Delete the migrations folder first
 $ flask db init
 $ flask db migrate
 $ flask db upgrade $

 #### Run using the run.py file
 - Simply type `python3 run.py`